Kyrie Irving: Personal life

 Irving has stated that he is a Muslim.
 He also tweeted about being omnist.
 Irving has publicly fasted for Ramadan and has been seen praying at Valley Ranch Islamic Center in Irving, Texas.

 Irving enjoys reading and has a journal.
 He also likes to sing, dance, and play the baritone sax.
 Irving's godfather is former NBA player Rod Strickland.
 Irving and his ex-girlfriend have a daughter.

 Former Orlando Magic player Isaiah Briscoe is a third cousin of Irving.

 In May 2011, Irving made a promise to his father to finish his bachelor's degree at Duke within five years.
 However, in 2016, having not achieved his degree, Irving claimed he was putting his plans on hold, stating, "when I leave the game of basketball, then I'll focus on the next step of my life."
 In 2015, Irving launched his PSD Underwear collection.

-From January 2016 to March 2016, Irving was in a relationship with singer Kehlani.
-Their relationship caused a Twitter media controversy after singer PartyNextDoor posted an Instagram photo of Kehlani's hand while in bed together, and people assumed she had cheated on Irving.
-Irving stated they had broken up before the incident.
-Kehlani then explained how they broke up before as well after receiving many hate comments and messages.
-She attempted suicide shortly after.
-Irving then took to Instagram to publicly apologize to Kehlani for the whole incident and showed appreciation for the singer.

 Irving has been with Marlene Wilkerson since 2018 and they have two sons together.

 In August 2018, Irving and his older sister were honored with a "welcome home" ceremony at Standing Rock Indian Reservation, acknowledging their family ties to the community, and in gratitude for Irving's activism on behalf of the water protectors at the Dakota Access Pipeline protests.
 His mother was known to the tribe, though she was "adopted out" at a young age, and their late grandmother and great-grandparents also had ties to the reservation community.
 Since then, Irving has continued to honor his Lakota heritage through donations to the tribe, designing Nike shoes dedicated to the Lakota people, as well as burning sage before every game.
 In 2021, Irving's petition for citizenship was granted and he became an enrolled member of the Standing Rock Sioux Tribe.

 Starting with the 2016–2017 season, Irving moved to a predominantly plant-based diet, which he also referenced in a December 2017 Nike ad.
 Since then, Irving has moved to a 100% plant-based diet.